Geeksltd/GCop/Rules/GCop625.md

 ## Rule description

-The Linq to SQL convertor in M# Framework / Olive requires this to work correctly.
+The Linq to SQL converter in M# Framework / Olive requires this to work correctly.

 ## Example